devgateway/www.developmentgateway.org/_posts/2011-09-30-open-data-open-knowledge-open-solutions-possibilities-and-pitfalls.md

 created: 1317413814
 old_path: news/open-data-open-knowledge-open-solutions-possibilities-and-pitfalls
 title: 'Open Data, Open Knowledge, Open Solutions: Possibilities and Pitfalls'
-lede: A panel discussion on “Open Data, Open Knowledge, Open Solutions,” hosted by the World Bank Institute on September 22, served as a platform for participants to discuss the multifaceted dimensions of open data in international development.
+excerpt: A panel discussion on “Open Data, Open Knowledge, Open Solutions,” hosted by the World Bank Institute on September 22, served as a platform for participants to discuss the multifaceted dimensions of open data in international development.
   It focused on global interconnectedness, free information flows, new technologies,